-Group A Streptococcus, (Group A Strep) are bacteria found in the throat and on the skin.
-They are spread through airborne droplets when someone coughs or sneezes, or when someone touches a solid object where the droplet has landed and can cause a variety of infections.
+Group A Streptococcus (Group A Strep) are bacteria found in the throat and on the skin.
+They are spread through airborne droplets when someone coughs or sneezes, or when someone touches a solid object where the droplet has landed and can cause various infections.

 Invasive Group A Strep Disease.

-Group A strep can commonly exist in your throat and nose and on your skin, causing mild infections.
-However, if these bacteria enter your lungs, blood stream or muscle tissue, they can cause serious infections and toxic shock syndrome.
-When this happens it is referred to as Invasive Group A strep Infection.
+Group A strep can commonly exist in your throat, nose, and skin, causing mild infections.
+However, if these bacteria enter your lungs, bloodstream or muscle tissue, they can cause serious infections and toxic shock syndrome.
+When this happens, it is referred to as Invasive Group A strep Infection.

 Symptoms can be many and can include: